City School (Toronto)

 City School is an alternative high school in Toronto, Ontario, Canada.
-It is located in downtown Toronto at the Waterfront Neighbourhood Community Centre at Bathurst Street and Queens Quay West.

-Founded in the late 1970s, it offers classes from Grades 9 to 12 with smaller class sizes and a focus on subjects like Humanities, Mathematics, Arts, and Sciences.
-Total student population for 2017-2018 school year is 146.
+Founded in the late 1970s, it offers classes from grades 9 to 12 with smaller class sizes and a focus on subjects like Humanities, Mathematics, Arts, and Sciences.
+The student population for the 2017-2018 school year was 146.

-The school is located on the third floor at 635 Queens Quay West in shared space with a preschool, elementary school and community centre, which they relocated in 1997.
+The school is on the third floor at 635 Queens Quay West in shared space with a preschool, elementary school and community centre, which they relocated in 1997.